 1. Start with a course template.

-One way to promote quality online instruction in your summer course is to use a course template.
+One way to promote quality online instruction in your course is to use a course template.
 By copying ODL’s remote teaching course template into your Canvas course site, you’ll automatically build your course on selected quality standards based on the nationally recognized Quality Matters rubric.
 Your course will be easier for students to navigate and positioned to yield better learning outcomes and a better student experience.

 - Import the ODL Remote Teaching Shell.
 Get step-by-step instructions for importing ODL’s course template into your Canvas course site.